Bresciana oiler in silver 1812/1872

 It weighs 479 grams.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, creation, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign, which imposed a significant resemblance to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details